eolesinski/poliscipy/docs/contributing.md

 nav_order: 7
 ---

-# **Contributing to PoliSciPy**
+# Contributing to PoliSciPy

-Thank you for your interest in contributing to **PoliSciPy**!
-Your contributions help make this project better for the community.
-Whether you're reporting a bug, proposing new features, writing documentation, or improving the codebase, we welcome your support.
+Thank you for your interest in contributing to [PoliSciPy](https://github.com/eolesinski/poliscipy)!
+Your contributions help improve the project for the entire community.
+Whether you're reporting a bug, proposing a new feature, writing documentation, or improving the codebase, your support is greatly appreciated!

-This guide outlines the process for contributing effectively.
+This guide outlines the basic process for contributing effectively.

 ---

-## **How to Contribute**
+## How to Contribute

+There are a variety of ways that you can contribute to PoliSciPy, some of which are enumerated below.

-### 1. **Report Bugs**
+### 1. Report Bugs
 If you encounter a bug while using PoliSciPy:
-- **Check Existing Issues**: Look through [GitHub Issues](https://github.com/username/poliscipy/issues) to see if it's already reported.
+- **Check Existing Issues**: Look through the [GitHub Issues](https://github.com/eolesinski/poliscipy/issues) tab to see if it has already been reported.
-- **Submit a New Issue**: If it's not listed, create a new issue with:
+- **Submit a New Issue**: If it's not listed, feel free to create a new issue with:
   - A clear and concise title.
   - Steps to reproduce the issue.
   - Expected vs. actual behavior.